AHFotis/TeamBuilder/README.md

   Click [here](https://drive.google.com/file/d/1SV9HBSmVx6q58Hfse78RVVTHPHBE1uwb/view) to view a walkthrough of the application.

-  Sample of a generated README
+  Sample of a generated team.
  ![SampleREADME](Reference/sampleREADME.gif)

-  Screenshot of a completed use.
+  Screenshot of a completed use in terminal.
   ![Terminal Shot](Reference/Terminal.png)